 Historic Myrtle Beach Colored School & Education Center

 The Myrtle Beach Colored School served African-American students in the Myrtle Beach area for more than 20 years.
-Now, a new Historic Myrtle Beach Colored School Museum and Education Center provides a window on that past, as well as a door to the future for all.
+Now, a Historic Myrtle Beach Colored School Museum and Education Center provides a window on that past, as well as a door to the future for all.
 Thanks to leadership from the City of Myrtle Beach, vision from former students and a partnership among public and private entities, the old school has been preserved in spirit and recreated in fact and continues to fulfill an educational mission.

 The original four-room, wood-framed Myrtle Beach Colored School opened in 1932 as a product of segregated times.
 Previously, African-American students were educated in local churches, since they could not attend the official “white” schools.
 Having a school to call their own was a great advancement and source of pride, and the Myrtle Beach Colored School fulfilled a vital role in the African-American community during that period of transition and growth.

 The need for the Myrtle Beach Colored School was eliminated in 1953 with the opening of Carver Training School.
 No longer in use, the old schoolhouse served as a warehouse for a while, but eventually languished in the heart of the neighborhoods that it once served and fostered.
 Yet former students never forgot their class time there, even when the building itself, untended and unpainted for two decades, had become an eyesore.
 They wanted to preserve this tangible piece of Myrtle Beach’s past and, with crystal vision, could see beyond the building’s now-shabby outward appearance to its essential role and function as a cornerstone of the community.